Government and State-Funded Drug and Alcohol Rehab Programs Near Me

 - Personal information on addiction history.

-Ultimately, any level of treatment is better at providing positive outcomes in decreasing substance misuse, improving health and relationships, and increasing public health and safety versus no treatment.2 In addition, any treatment can lead to greater success in recovery than the alternatives, including incarceration.2
+Ultimately, any level of treatment is better at providing positive outcomes in decreasing drug and alcohol misuse, improving health and relationships, and increasing public health and safety versus no treatment.2 In addition, any treatment can lead to greater success in recovery than the alternatives, including incarceration.2

 Depending on the program, in-house counseling or other services may not be available, or certain facilities may only provide detox, but patients will be referred to counseling services and support groups so that they may continue to work on their sobriety.
 Programs may offer detox, behavioral therapies, post-treatment counseling, and additional support systems that make it more possible to attain long-term recovery.